-This award is open to all School of Social and Political Science (SSPS) students.
+This award is intended for students within the School of Social and Political Science.

 "I absolutely loved the journey of the SSPS Edinburgh Award for Professional Development as attending all the skills workshops helped me to not only interact with my peers from all the schools but also collaboratively work on our skills learning initiatives.
 I absolutely loved my interactions with my coach as well and I feel I have definitely improved a lot in all of the 3 major skills that I wanted to work upon at the beginning of year1."